College Policies and Notices

 Grievance Procedures

-Student grievance procedures provide every student with a prompt and equitable means of seeking an appropriate resolution for any alleged violation of his or her rights.
+Student grievance procedures provide every student with a prompt and equitable means of seeking an appropriate resolution for any alleged violation of their rights.
 The rights protected under these procedures include, but are not limited to, those guaranteed by the established rules and regulations of the Citrus Community College District and the Education Code of the State of California.

 The student grievance procedure does not apply to student disciplinary actions covered under separate board policies and administrative procedures and parking citations “tickets” obtained on campus.
 Students are advised that grievances must be filed within 20 school days of the occurrence.
 The procedures do not apply to the employment rights of students.
 Sexual harassment or discrimination complaints are made to the Office of Human Resources.